Sherlock-Homlmes/mie-combine/readme.txt

 Part 2: Security
 - Check introduce content
 - Check language in language channels || not
-- Check the user camera on or off | X
+- Check the user camera on or off

 Part 3: Errands
 - Say hello to user join server | X